heropunch/docker-redis-server/README.md

 - much bigger
 - requires the root user to run the container.

-Also based on ALpine Linux: https://registry.hub.docker.com/u/webhippie/redis/
+Also based on Alpine Linux: https://registry.hub.docker.com/u/webhippie/redis/
 - very configurable
 - requires the root user to run the container.